Tiger FM

 In response, Ggoobi explained that supplementary budgets arise due to unforeseen developments during the financial year, noting that the budgeting process begins in September while other needs emerge along the way.
 He said the supplementary allocation to the Electoral Commission was necessitated by the procurement of biometric voter verification kits.

-On Uganda Airlines, Ggoobi said government is investing in the acquisition of new aircraft to meet growing demand, while also addressing management challenges.
+On Uganda Airlines, Ggoobi said the government is investing in the acquisition of new aircraft to meet growing demand, while also addressing management challenges.
 He further assured the public that Uganda’s debt remains manageable and under control.